Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-13/_posts/2002-02-01-using-arrays.md

 <div class="tabhtml" markdown="1">

-What if we create another for loop?
+What if we create yet another for loop?
 Yes!

 ```js
     var myXs = [];